 Demand-side modeling revolves around development of the CEC's end user electricity and gas demand forecasts.
 As part of each annual Integrated Energy Policy Report proceeding, the CEC develops 10-15 year forecasts of annual consumption and sales for a variety of customer sectors and utility planning areas, as well as forecasts of hourly and peak electric system load for select balancing areas.
 These forecasts include the projected impact of rates, self-generation, electric vehicle charging, and climate change.
 Scenarios are developed around "additional achievable" energy efficiency, fuel substitution, and transportation electrification impacts which may result from the State's emission-reduction strategies.
 These products directly inform a variety of state-sponsored system and reliability planning efforts, including Resource Adequacy, the California Public Utility Commission's Integrated Resource Plan, the California Independent System Operator's Transmission Planning Process.

-Demand Side Forecast
+CED 2023 Demand Side Modeling

 Long-Term Demand Scenarios